hmcclelland/IPI/README.md

 The files:  "Generate_data.R", "def_IPI_func", "mod_2stage_cal.stan", "mod_2stage_IP_1miltinewy.stan" should be stored in the same folder as "IPI_estimates", with that folder set as R's working directory.

+This script typically takes around 1 hour to complete with current settings on most computers.